notaz/ginge/readme.txt

 -----

-Ginge is an application that can run many GP2X F100/F200, Wiz games and programs on other ARM Linux platforms, which currently includes Pandora Caanoo and Wiz itself.
+Ginge is an application that can run many GP2X F100/F200, Wiz games and programs on other ARM Linux platforms, which currently includes Pandora, Caanoo and Wiz itself.
 It is not a full hardware emulator like MAME, PicoDrive or similar, it does not emulate the CPU.
 It can be considered as compatibility layer similar to Wine on PC Linux, however it does emulate small portion of